2008 Copa Colsanitas

 The 2008 Copa Colsanitas was a women's tennis tournament played on outdoor clay courts.
 It was the 11th edition of the Copa Colsanitas, and was part of the Tier III Series of the 2008 WTA Tour.
-It took place at the Club Campestre El Rancho in Bogotá, Colombia, from 18 February through 24 February 2008.
+It took place at the Club Campestre El Rancho in Bogotá, Colombia, from 18 to 24 February.
 Qualifier Nuria Llagostera Vives won the singles title and earned $29,000 first-prize money.